bigbluedisco/tech-challenge/intern/README.md

 This *intern* folder contains a *backend* folder with incomplete code and a *frontend* folder that contains a src folder with 2 files `index.html` and `index.tsx` and 2 folders *Cart* and *Shop*.

 `index.html` is the HTML page that will be displayed on your browser when you run the code.
 But there is not much code in it.
-Indeed the "interesting" code is in the Javascript files whose root is the file `index.jsx` that imports the components `Cart` and `Shop` from the corresponding folders.
+Indeed the "interesting" code is in the Javascript files whose root is the file `index.jsx` that imports the components `Cart` and `Shop`.

 Running this code (see how below) displays a page with a shop section and a cart section.